iodigital-com/techhub/src/content/articles/css-relative-colors.md

 ---
-title: "CSS Relative colors"
+title: 'CSS Relative colors'
-date: "2023-12-01"
+date: '2023-12-01'
-images: ["/articles/css-relative-colors/color-spectrum.webp"]
+images: ['/articles/css-relative-colors/color-spectrum.webp']
-summary: "Before the relative color syntax you had to rely on CSS variables or even worse: JavaScript to modify the parameters of a color.
-Using the from keyword the browser can convert the originating color to different color spaces and change the color properties."
+summary: 'Before the relative color syntax you had to rely on CSS variables or even worse: JavaScript to modify the parameters of a color.
+Using the from keyword the browser can convert the originating color to different color spaces and change the color properties.'
-authors: ["lucien-immink"]
+authors: ['lucien-immink']
-theme: "blue"
+theme: 'blue'
 ---

 For a lot of websites and applications, there is a need for an accent color.
 This accent color is used on links and buttons for example and when